 sign a statement on the FAFSA certifying that you are not in default on a federal student loan and that you do not owe money back on a federal student grant

 If you receive Title IV Federal Financial aid, you are required to have your funds prorated based on the number of days your are enrolled.
 This proration is effective through 60% of the semester and is calculated to comply with Federal Return of Title IV Funds regulations.
 All Title IV repayments are your responsibility and are charged to the your account.

-An unofficial withdrawal is a student that does not successfully complete any courses (receives all “F”, “I” or “X” grades) and did not complete any coursework or participate academically through the 60% point of the semester but did not officially withdraw from the University.
+An unofficial withdrawal is a student that does not complete any courses in a term with a passing grade, did not participate academically through the 60% point of the semester, and did not officially withdraw from the University..
 An unofficial withdrawal will be calculated according to Federal Return of Title IV Funds requirements and the student will be required to repay a portion of the financial aid received for the term.
 All Title IV repayments are your responsibility and are charged to the your account.